divio/djangocms-boilerplate-webpack/docs/general/whatsinside.rst

-The `Glyhpicon <http://getbootstrap.com/components/#glyphicons>`_ icon set has been `disabled <https://github.com/divio/djangocms-boilerplate-webpack/blob/master/private/sass/libs/_bootstrap.scss#L14>`_ in favour of the `Font Awesome <http://fortawesome.github.io/Font-Awesome/>`_ icon set.
+The `Glyhpicon <http://getbootstrap.com/components/#glyphicons>`_ icon set has been `disabled <https://github.com/divio/djangocms-boilerplate-webpack/blob/master/private/sass/libs/_bootstrap.scss#L14>`_ in favour of the custom icon set that can be built with ``gulp icons``.

 JavaScript